How Does A Guidance Counselor Support Students And Schools?

 Overall, the goal of a school counselor is to ensure that every student reaches their potential academically, emotionally, and socially.
 A counselor can help develop coping, organizational, and communication skills to give students the tools to attain a sense of self-acceptance.
 Some professional school counselors can also provide students with psychological counseling.

-Counselors' responsibilities may differ depending on what branch of education they are involved in.
+The responsibilities of guidance counselors may differ depending on what branch of education they are involved in.
 With different ages and levels of development in schools, the problems students face may change and evolve.

 Elementary schools